Quick Start

 Important: Single Translicator Only

-Currently, only a single pg-translicator instance is supported.
+Currently, only a single translicator instance is supported.
 Multiple translicators would process the same changes multiple times.

 Before you begin, ensure you have: